 Sometime at the end of 2014, Bucharest, Romania

-Back then I was still a rising lawyer in a Bucharest (top) law firm and although I knew I would get to see it one day – like I know I would get so see ALL the world one day – I did not think it would be that fast and in such setting.
-Well, life is an interesting journey.
+Back then I was still a rising lawyer in a Bucharest law firm and although I knew I would get to see it one day – like I know I will get so see ALL the world one day – I did not think it would be that fast.

-Just a few months later I was embarking on the journey of my lifetime and not long ago the company opened Sydney as a new destination.
+Just a few months later I was embarking on the journey of my lifetime.

 June 13th 2016, flying to Sydney, Australia from my home in Doha, Qatar

-My life is a rollercoaster – I’ve said it so many times.
-I’m a girl like any other, but I like to do things differently and I don’t hesitate to assume my decisions and amuse myself about the astonished faces of the ones watching (with popcorn and some envy), like I would change their lives.
+My life is a roller-coaster – I’ve said it so many times.
+I’m a girl like any other, but I like to do things differently, I’m a rule breaker and a disruption factor sometimes and I don’t hesitate to assume my decisions and amuse myself about the astonished faces of the ones watching (with popcorn and some envy).
+Like I’m going to change their lives.
 Well, to some extent.
 People like to know you are where they left you, where they knew you were.

 I’ve written about this in the past.
 Getting out of your comfort zone means taking the ones around you from THEIR comfort zone and not everyone (actually most of them are not) is ready to step out.
 Did you know that most of the people love their unhappiness?
 They stick to it, like they do with abusive relationships and aggressive men.
 Why?
 Because it became their comfort zone.